despegar/mot/README.md

 ### murl

-[Murl](murl) (short for "Mot Curl") implements the client-side Mot functionality and allows to use the protocol from the command line.
+[murl](murl) (short for "Mot Curl") implements the client-side Mot functionality and allows to use the protocol from the command line.

 ### monch

-[Monch](monch-project) (short for "MOt BeNCHmark") implements a simple benchmarking utility, inspired in the Apache Bench (ab) tool.
+[monch](monch-project) (short for "MOt BeNCHmark") implements a simple benchmarking utility, inspired in the Apache Bench (ab) tool.